StefanoMarzo/information-retrieval-system/README.md

 ## Setup
 Make sure to have topics in `./topics/`
 Make sure to have collection in `./COLLECTION/`
-Folder 'model_structures' is not necessary
-Note: computing the structures takes long time
+Folder `model_structures` is not necessary, but computing the structures takes long time (up to 2000s)

 ## Run the program